unkarelian/final-response-processor/README.md

 - Watch the wand icon spin to confirm processing is in progress
 - Re-run the wand as many times as you need on the same message
 - If edits fail, double-check your prompts and make sure the model emits the expected tags

+## Review Popup and Auto-mode

+When Auto-mode is disabled in the extension settings, refinements open a popup showing a side-by-side diff between the original and the proposed message.
+You can Accept to apply the changes or Reject to keep the original.
+Re-enable Auto-mode to return to automatic application without review.